IMG Match Rates

 Top Medical Specialties for Matched IMGs

-In 2024, the medical specialties with the highest percentage of first-year positions filled by IMGs are as follows:
+The medical specialties with the highest percentage of first-year positions filled by U.S. IMGs and non-U.S. IMGs in 2025 are showcased below.

 • Medical Education Requirements